caicai0408/Maze/README.md

 { cat ./testcases/t1 ; cat ./testcases/t1 | python3 ./solution.py ; } | ./maze_checker

-**If the output shows "pass XXX"(The length of the longest path), that mean the solution is correct**
+**If the output shows "pass xxx"(xxx is length of the longest path), that mean the solution is correct**